nnellans/github-workflows-guide/README.md

   - The most specific variable wins
 - Configuration variable naming restrictions:
   - Can only contain alphanumeric characters or underscores
-  - Must not start with the GITHUB_ prefix
+  - Must not start with the GITHUB_ prefix or a number
-  - Must not start with a number
-  - Are case insensitive
+  - Case insensitive
   - Must be unique at the level they are created at
-- Configuration variable limits:
-  - Max of 1,000 configuration variables per Organization
-  - Max of 500 configuration variables per Repo
-  - Max of 100 configuration variables per Repo Environment
+- Configuration variable limits: 1,000 per Organization, 500 per Repo, 100 per Repo Environment
-  -

 ```yaml
 # use a configuration variable in the workflow yaml: